bondagit/aes67-linux-daemon/README.md

      sudo systemctl stop aes67-daemon

-The daemon requires the RAVENNA module to be loaded.
+The daemon requires the _MergingRavennaALSA_ module to run.

-You can install the module on Ubuntu distro using the following commands:
+You can usally install the module on using the following commands:

     cd 3rdparty/ravenna-alsa-lkm/driver
     sudo make modules_install